vecnavium-pm-pl/VecnaLeaderboards/README.md

 No planned features.
 VecnaLeaderboards on PocketMine API 3.0.0 is now on feature freeze and will only be doing plugin updates when it comes to bug fixes and protocol updates.
 VecnaLeaderboards PocketMine API 4.0.0 is in development with some major changes, updates, new features and rewrites.

-And possibly few more that isn't listed

-Have other suggestions?
-Let me know in the [Support Discord](https://discord.gg/jWFB56RqUN) or Create an [Issue](https://github.com/Vecnavium/VecnaLeaderboards/issues/new) about your suggestion!

 # Commands & Permissions

 |Command|Description|Permissions|